chr15m/tiny-web-game-engine/API.md

 Returns a promise (so use `await`) which finishes after `ms` delay.

+##  all

+Wait for an array of several awaits.

 ##  assign  ( entity k-or-props v )

 Set properties of an entity.